GrinonBarrett/Taksidos/Core Rules/Creatures/Kentrosaurus.md

 **Thagomizer Precision**: Presuming it is not prone, if a kentrosaurus strikes a foe with its Thagomizer attack, it may use its reaction to inflict an additional piercing attack against the foe.

 **Spiked Defense**: If a melee attack is made against the kentrosaurus within 1 yard of the kentrosaurus, it may use its reaction to inflict a piercing attack against that creature.
 If foe's attack was a critical failure, it gains advantage on its attack.
-Additionally, a creature of equal or greature size which attempts to brawl or trample the kntrosaurus is subject to a piercing attack.
+Additionally, a creature of equal or greater size which attempts to brawl or trample the kentrosaurus is subject to a piercing attack.